13 Things That Happen to Your Body After You Lose Five Pounds

 You'll Keep Your Blood Sugar in Check

 Shedding a few pounds may improve your body's ability to dial into your blood sugar.
 "Eating less and exerting yourself more will lead to greater insulin sensitivity, which allows your body to better control and stabilize blood sugar levels," says Roussell.
-Keeping your blood sugar levels balanced can not only help you avoid hunger pains but curb chronic diseases too.
+Keeping your blood sugar levels balanced can help you avoid hunger pains.

 You May Feel Hungrier